 Cuttyhunk Island is 12 miles off the Massachusetts coast but it can feel worlds away.
 Only a dozen people live on the island year-round.
-Two of them are children: siblings Gwen and Carter Lynch, the only students at the last one-room schoolhouse in the state.
-The school only goes up to 8th grade, so both kids will move to the mainland in the next couple of years to attend boarding high school.
+Two of them are children: siblings Gwen and Carter Lynch, who are the last students at the last one-room schoolhouse in the state.
+What happens when they leave?

-Blue Origin—the private space travel company owned by Amazon’s Jeff Bezos—hosted a rocket class at Marfa ISD.
-Over the past several months, middle school and high school students in Marfa have been working with engineers to build their own rockets.
-The first-ever student rocket launch happened last Saturday.
+The private space travel company, Blue Origin—which is owned by Amazon’s Jeff Bezos—hosted a rocket class at Marfa ISD.
+Over the past several months, middle school and high school students have been working with engineers to build their own rockets.
+I joined them for launch day.

 Earthquakes have been on the rise in Texas for almost a decade.
 A lot of scientific research links these tremors to oil and gas activity, specifically to injection wells where frack wastewater is disposed of deep below the earth’s surface.
 In Pecos, an oil-rich town in the Permian Basin, there have been 650 earthquakes in less than a year.